 Ideally, water rates reflect the full cost of providing water service today and into the future.
 That includes covering the full suite of operating and maintenance costs such as salaries, taxes, insurance, utilities, chemicals, lab fees, contracted services, repairs, and depreciation.
 The full cost also includes debt service payments, capital improvements, and contributions to reserve funds.

 The full cost of providing water service today and into the future is unique to each system.
 There is not a standard, per-gallon price across the country.
 Furthermore, not every water system collects the full cost of providing service through its rates and fees.
 Both of these factors cause variations in water rates among systems.
-For a more in-depth look at the full cost of providing water, watch this short clip on full cost pricing.

 There are several factors that make the full cost vary for water systems.
 Salaries are often one of the largest (if not the largest) operating costs for water systems.
 Alternatively, some small community water systems, particularly non-governmental systems like homeowners associations or condo associations, rely on volunteers to operate and manage the system and may not have any paid employees.
 Even if similarly sized systems have the same number of paid staff, the salaries and benefits paid to those employees are unique to each system and change over time at different rates.
 In addition, some water systems cover part of the salaries of board members, town managers, budget officials, or other general government employees, whilst other systems do not.